jonathank1906/AOOP-Exam/README.md

 Even though the method is declared to return Task<int>, it’s written as if it returned int directly.
 The return value automatically becomes the result of method’s task.

+- It is possible to make a `List`, or even a `Dictionary` of tasks.
 ### Task Exceptions